dhanya-krishnan-4502/FaceApp---Web-Application/README.md

 # FaceApp - Facial Recognition Web Application

-FaceApp is a web-based facial recognition and expression detection application that leverages **face-api.js** and **Express.js** to detect, recognize, and analyze facial expressions.
-The project includes both a **React.js frontend** and an **Express.js backend** to process and display results.
+FaceApp is a web-based application that enables face detection, facial recognition, facial expression analysis, and face similarity comparison using the face-api.js library and a Node.js + Express backend.
+It allows users to upload images, analyze faces, and get insights into recognized individuals and their expressionsfacial recognition and expression detection application that leverages face-api.js and Express.js to detect, recognize, and analyze facial expressions.
+The project includes both a React.js frontend and an Express.js backend to process and display results.

 ## Features
+- 1️⃣ Face Detection

-- **Face Detection**: Detects human faces in an uploaded image.
+Detects faces in an uploaded image.

-- **Face Recognition**: Matches detected faces against a database of known faces.
-- **Facial Expression Analysis**: Identifies expressions like happiness, sadness, surprise, etc.
+Draws bounding boxes around detected faces.

+Returns the processed image with detected faces highlighted.

+2️⃣ Facial Recognition

+Compares an uploaded face with a set of known faces stored in the known_faces directory.

+Uses deep learning models (face-api.js) to compute facial embeddings and compare them.

+Identifies and returns the best match for the detected face.

+3️⃣ Facial Expression Analysis

+Detects common facial expressions like:

+Happy

+Sad

+Angry

+Surprised

+Disgusted

+Fearful

+Neutral

+Displays a labeled image with identified expressions.

+4️⃣ Face Similarity Comparison

-- **Face Similarity**: Compares two uploaded images and calculates their similarity score.
+Accepts two images and calculates their similarity using Euclidean distance between their face embeddings.

+Returns a similarity score (lower distance indicates higher similarity).

 ## Project Structure
 The project consists of both frontend and backend components.